GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

        String jsonPayloadFromCache = readFromCache();

        if (jsonPayloadFromCache.equals(jsonPayloadFromGCS)) {
-           System.out.println("SUCCESS: Value from cache = value from GCS");
+           System.out.println("SUCCESS: Value from cache = value from Cloud Storage");
        } else {
-           System.out.println("ERROR: Value from cache != value from GCS");
+           System.out.println("ERROR: Value from cache != value from Cloud Storage");
        }
    }

 ...
 ```

-Notice the try block with the call to spanBuilder.
+Notice the try block with the call to `spanBuilder`.
 This illustrates how the program uses OpenCensus to perform tracing.
 The entire call chain starting with main function is instrumented in this way.

 The program also configures Stackdriver Trace as the tracing backend: